MUploader/penmode3/README.md

 # penmode3
 When pentest hits the "cloud"

-# ALERT: Use on local network only!
-Login is broken!

 ### You can't use the name "penmode" in your project!!
 Why?
 It's your trademark?
 I don't think so.